Lumavate-Team/documentation/WIDGETS.rst

           }

     ..
 Tip::
-      Lumavate provides property libraries for go, python, and C# that allow properties to be written in alternate formats that better match those languages normal style.
-For the property libraries as well as example containers that use them, :ref:`please consult the sample code section<sample code>`.
+      Lumavate provides property libraries for Go, Python, and C# that allow properties to be written in alternate formats that better match those languages normal style.
+For the property libraries as well as example containers that use them, :ref:`please consult the sample code section<Code Samples>`.

  #.
 RENDER